 The school is also home to: two basketball courts, a football field, a cricket pitch, badminton volleyball and tennis courts and a playground with synthetic track.

-The school, even with its high student class numbers, has been rated Highly Effective by Sharjah's Ministry of Education, across all six focus areas that were assessed in the 2013/4 Sharjah Education Zone Report.
+The school, even with its relatively high student class numbers, was rated Highly Effective by Sharjah's Ministry of Education, across all six focus areas that were assessed in the 2013/4 Sharjah Education Zone Report.